freeCodeCamp/guide/src/pages/articles/certificates/import-a-google-font/index.md

 ---
-title: Import A Google Font
+title: Import a Google Font
 ---
 To import a font from Google or any other site, this is the format that you should follow: